Neuroscience

 In addition to the Neuroscience Core Course, students will take Mathematical Tools for Neuroscience in their first year.
 This lecture course will introduce students to the mathematical, statistical, and computational tools necessary to analyze, model, and manipulate biological data sets.

-Graduate students are required to participate in the neuroscience seminar series (NEU 511) and select one additional elective course approved by the department.
+Graduate students are required to enroll in and participate in the neuroscience seminar series (NEU 511) and select one additional elective course approved by the department.

 Additional pre-generals requirements